-The The London Eye is a giant ferris wheel with enclosed cabins located on the Southbank of the River Thames across from Westminster Palace.
+The London Eye is a gigantic Ferris wheel with enclosed cabins located on the South Bank of the River Thames across from Westminster Palace.

-Inspite of my objections, the London Eye is actually very popular with tourists, in fact it is the single most popular non-free tourist attraction in the UK with about 3.5 million riders per year.
-At 520 feet tall, it is Europe's tallest ferris wheel and indeed the 2nd tallest in the world and therefore does offer some outstanding views of the heart of London.
+The London Eye is actually very popular with tourists, in fact it is the single most popular non-free tourist attraction in the UK with about 3.5 million riders per year.
+At 520 feet tall, it is Europe's tallest Ferris wheel and the 2nd tallest in the world.
+It offers amazing views of the heart of London.

 Passengers are carried in large enclosed air-conditioned capsules that are very stable and hold up to 25 people.
 Passengers can stand and walk around inside the capsules or sit during the ride which takes approximately ½ hour and completes one revolution.

-Since opening in the year 2000 the London Eye has been called the British Airways London Eye, Merlin Entertainments London Eye, the Millennium Wheel, and now the EDF Energy London Eye as it received different sponsorships.
+Since opening in the year 2000 the London Eye has been called different names, based on corporate sponsors and ownership. starting with British Airways London Eye, Merlin Entertainments London Eye, the Millennium Wheel, the EDF Energy London Eye and now the Coca Cola London Eye.

 Tickets for the London Eye are available online at a discount from walk-up pricing.
 There is a multi-tiered pricing system with higher priced tickets allowing you to avoid the long lines.